-- 1. Provides knowledge in the large-scale production of industrial products, providing the trends to cater to the needs of industry. - 2.
-This will help the students to enhance their employment knowledge of microbiology-based food products. - 3.
-The aim of the course is to give the students broad theoretical and practical skills in food microbiology. - 4.
-To encode the importance of the role of microorganisms in food industries both in beneficial and harmful ways. - 5.
-To obtain a good understanding of food microbiology and become qualified as a microbiologist in food and other industries and candidate able to become an entrepreneur after understanding this entire course. - 6.
-Explain the microbiological quality control programs are necessary for food production
+COs Course Outcomes Blooms Level CO1 Provides knowledge in the large-scale production of industrial products, providing the trends to cater to the needs of industry.
+Understand CO2 This will help the students to enhance their employment knowledge of microbiology-based food products.
+Apply CO3 The aim of the course is to give the students broad theoretical and practical skills in food microbiology.
+Apply CO4 To encode the importance of the role of microorganisms in food industries both in beneficial and harmful ways.
+Analyze CO5 To obtain a good understanding of food microbiology and become qualified as a microbiologist in food and other industries Understand CO5 Candidate able to become an entrepreneur after understanding this entire course.
+Apply